What engineering leaders need to know about self-learning models

 The different types of data and states of data quality stored in a respective data lake define the output data performance.

-Therefore, some data lakes may need more data cleaning before employing machine learning solutions; especially if the centralized repository has large volumes of data from multiple sources.
+Therefore, some data lakes may need more data cleaning before employing machine learning solutions; especially if the centralised repository has large volumes of data from multiple sources.

 In an ideal scenario, a data lake should store accurate and useful data, to then be used as input for self-learning models requiring minimal effort for engineering teams, ultimately allowing for the output data to be reliable to inform accurate predictions and increase overall business intelligence.